vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-portal.md

   # Provider: "ldap", "graph-api", or "none"
   provider = "none"

   # How often to run the sync (in hours).
-Default is 24, which is also the maximum.
+Default is 24.
   polling-interval-hours = 24

   graph-api {